naturalis/mycorrhiza/README.md

 - script: contains conversion scripts
 - doc: supporting documentation

+# Goals

+The general aims of this project, and the usage that the files in this repository are put to, are:

+- For the four possible rootings (identified as `ABasal`, `ATxMB`, `MBasal`, and `TBasal`) to reconstruct the root states.
+These will be visualized as likelihood pies for the four root nodes.
+- For the preferred rooting (`MBasal`) to reconstruct the likelihood pies for all the nodes and visualize these on a [radial tree](data/2016-11-17/Mbasal_mod1.bt.rescaled.nex.svg).
+- For the state transitions on the preferred rooting to be visualized somehow, for example as [communicating compartments](results/IMG_1732.jpg) or as a [circos-style graph](doc/circos.jpg) (for the latter, we'd have to use D3, not circos, because in- and outflows need different sizes).

+The most computationally intensive steps that need to be taken involve ancestral state reconstruction.
+In a previous iteration, Frida had done this using a dispersal model where state changes were modeled as migrations.
+Here we will instead do the analysis in a more standard way, using [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), so that each state change is a transition that is modeled in a Q matrix.

 ## Preamble: restricting the number of transitions, the general idea

 Because different higher taxa among the mycorrhiza can associate with land plants in